codr7/cidk/README.md

 (...)

 ```
-#### include file
+#### include fname
-Inlines the contents of specified file in the current compilation unit.
+Inlines the specified file in the current compilation unit.

-The following example includes the main test suite, which prints the number if milliseconds it took to run.
+The following example includes the main test suite, which prints the number if milliseconds it took to run a thousand repetitions when evaluated.

 ```
   include "../test/run.al";